Zaggen/def-type/README.md

 passed to the child won't be the same one passed to the parent.

 ## Bugs, questions, ideas?
 Hell, yeah, just open an issue and i'll try to answer ASAP.
-I'll appreciate any bug report with a propper way to reproduce it.
+I'll appreciate any bug report with a proper way to reproduce it.